 I’m not actually sure what the current mistress count for Tiger Woods is, but last I checked, it was 16.
-I thought I would write up a post about the last minute tax tips before the end of the year to help decrease your tax burden for 2009.
+I thought I would write up a post about the last minute tax tips before the end of the year to help decrease your tax burden.

 16 Last Minute Tax Tips: